The Bulgarian firm regularly defends its home state in investment disputes, often pairing up with White & Case

 Tomov & Tomov is best known for representing Bulgaria in some of its earliest investment treaty cases, in collaboration with international counsel White & Case.
 This pairing started in 2003 with the successful defence of the state against a US$280 million claim by Cyprus’s Plama Consortium under the Energy Charter Treaty (ECT).
 It was the first ICSID case under the ECT to reach a ruling on the merits, with a 2008 award concluding that the investor had made fraudulent misrepresentations.

-Tomov & Tomov has collaborated to great effect with other GAR 100 firms too.
+Tomov & Tomov has collaborated to great effect with other GAR 100 firms.
 Together with Sidley Austin, it defended Bulgaria against a €60 million treaty claim at the Permanent Court of Arbitration.
-The tribunal dismissed the claim on jurisdicitonal grounds and awarded the state costs.
-Tomov & Tomov then co-counselled with German firm Hanefeld to have the award enforced in Germany, and with De Brauw Blackstone Westbroek to defend a set-aside action in the Dutch courts that was ultimately abandoned by the investor.
+The tribunal dismissed the claim on jurisdictional grounds and awarded the state costs.
+Tomov & Tomov then co-counselled with German firm Hanefeld to have the award enforced in Germany, and with De Brauw to defend a set-aside action in the Dutch courts that was ultimately abandoned by the investor.

-One user of the firm’s services praises its strategic judgement in the selection of arguments, and its thoroughness.
-“They approach every legal issue with legal knowledge, diligence and dedication,” the user says.
-The fees are reasonable, and Lazar Tomov in particular is an “outstanding litigator with good judgement and powerful argumentation,” the client adds.
+One user of the firm’s services praises its strategic judgement and thoroughness.
+“They approach every legal issue with legal knowledge, diligence and dedication,” the client says.
+The fees are reasonable, and Lazar Tomov is an “outstanding litigator”.